50054-cdpa/notes/dynamic_semantics.md

 \end{array}
 $$

 The rules ${\tt (pIfn0)}$ and ${\tt (pIfnNot0)}$ deal with the conditional jump instruction.
 We first look up the conditional operand's value in the memory environment.
-If it is 0, we ignore the jump and move on to the next instruction, otherwiwse, we perform a jump but changing the program context to the target label instruction..
+If it is 0, we ignore the jump and move on to the next instruction, otherwiwse, we perform a jump but changing the program context to the target label instruction.

 $$
 {\tt (pGoto)} ~~ P \vdash (L, l:goto\ l') \longrightarrow (L, P(l'))